-Creating Process Blocks
+Create Process Blocks

 To create a new process block, follow these steps:

-- Give your process block a name.
+- Give the process block a name.

 - If you selected all record types in the initial configuration of the value stream map, you now have the option to drill down and select a specific record type for your process block.
 If you don’t select anything, all record types will be included.

 - Provide a description.

 - Click on Save:

 One challenge in improving the process of software development, or any knowledge work, is that you can’t see it.
 It’s easier to understand Lean practices in manufacturing, since you can actually see raw materials coming in, an assembly line transforming them, and finished products going out.
 So before we can improve our development process, we need to make it visible.
 The most important thing to visualize is the value stream itself.